What are the String Chamber Music Seminar details?

-This seminar will take place on six Monday evenings after our spring concert, (sadly cancelled for spring 2021)
+This seminar will take place on six Monday evenings after our spring concert, Dates TBD.

 All current string players of the youth orchestra, concert strings, and junior strings will be given priority for enrollment.
 The seminar will also be open to students who are not currently registered in HAYO, HACS, or HAJS.
 Also, pre-formed ensembles are eligible to sign up as a group.
 Any new student or group who is not already a part of Holland Symphony Youth Orchestras will need a recommendation from an orchestra conductor or private teacher.

-The Monday evening sessions will run from 6:15-8:00 p.m.
-This time will include a professional coaching, a structured rehearsal time, and a snack/social time.
+The Monday evening sessions will run from 7:00-8:30 p.m.
+This time will include a professional coaching and a structured rehearsal time.

 Student groups will be given a few choices of music to work on, and together with their coach, will determine what to perform at the final concert.